 A year had passed, and here we are, still under some form of quarantine.
 You are now fully aware of how lifestyle disruption takes a toll mentally and emotionally.
 Once cozy, your home felt like a prison.
 Even going out to do errands is accompanied by trepidation.
 Can you imagine how much worse it gets to lose your freelance job?

 When Pres.
 Duterte locked down the entire Metro Manila back in March – no one thought it would drag on for long.
 We hoped that the extreme measure would stop the spread of COVID-19.
 Unfortunately, hope turned to dismay and angst.
 Still, we are thankful for the opportunity to work at home.
-Who knew then that a year into the pandemic, the entire National Capital Region and other provinces are back on lockdown.
+Who knew then that the entire National Capital Region and other provinces are back on lockdown a year into the pandemic.

 Although staying indoor feels safer, it is impossible to be impervious to the pandemic.
 A report published by the International Monetary Fund (IMF) paints a bleak picture of the economy.
 The annual gross domestic product (GDP) will decline by 8.3% (“World Economic Outlook, October 2020: A Long and Difficult Ascent”).
 Sadly, millions of our compatriots have lost their jobs.
 We freelancers may also lose our jobs as most of our clients are also facing the same crisis.